Skip to content

 For each module:

-1. Determine the light-generated current JL in each solar cell from the ray tracing and cell collection efficiency.
+1. Determine the light-generated current JLJ_L in each solar cell from the ray tracing and cell collection efficiency.

-2. Determine power produced by each solar cell if they all operate at their own maximum power (solving the 1-diode model at the module temperature).
-The sum of those values is PnoMMP_{noMM}
+2. Determine the power produced by each solar cell if they all operate at their own maximum power (solving the 1-diode model at the module temperature).
+The sum of those values is PnoMMP_{noMM}.

 4. The absolute mismatch loss for that module is PnoMMPMMP_{noMM} - P_{MM}.